Test Partnership Privacy Notice

 HOW LONG WILL YOU KEEP MY INFORMATION FOR?

-In the case of Candidates, we will retain your personal information for a period of 24 months after you have completed our assessment(s), or within ten business days of receiving from you or the Client a request to delete your data, whichever is the sooner.
+In the case of Candidates, we will retain your personal information for a period of 24 months after you have completed our assessment(s), or within twenty business days of receiving from you or the Client a request to delete your data, whichever is the sooner.
 In the case of Clients, we will retain your personal information for a period of 90 days after you close your account with us, or within ten business days of receiving your request to delete your data, whichever is the sooner.

 We retain your personal information for that period either for our internal records that we are obligated to keep, or so that the data controller can show (in the event of a legal claim) that they have not discriminated against candidates on prohibited grounds, and that they have conducted the selection exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with the data controller's instruction, and in accordance with our data retention policy.

 Under certain circumstances, by law you have the right to:

 - Object to processing of your personal information.

 - Request the restriction of processing of your personal information.

 - Request the transfer of your personal information to another party.

 - Withdraw consent.